 Infill projects and the rehabilitation of heritage buildings in historic neighbourhoods need to pay attention to the human scale and psyche.
 They need a sensitive hand with a light touch.

-Design for heritage, requires a form of what might be called civic ‘diplomacy’.
+Design for heritage requires a form of what might be called civic ‘diplomacy’.

 This doesn’t mean that design for heritage can’t be innovative, contemporary or even bold, but rather design needs to be relational.

 We need creative design responses across the span of different housing typologies and different styles of contemporary domestic life.
 Whether that be a young family, or a multigenerational household with independent living zones.
-We should be reflecting our community’s diversity and a bespoke response to place through design, that that is on a small lot in modest local street, or located on an elevated site with expansive coastal views.
+We should be reflecting our community’s diversity and a bespoke response to place through design, whether that is on a small lot in a modest local street, or located on an elevated site with expansive coastal views.

-We need to ensure the wise use of resources and long term building life cycle issues, as well as create healthy energy efficient living with reduced environmental impacts.
+We need to ensure the wise use of resources and long-term building life cycle issues, as well as create healthy energy efficient living with reduced environmental impacts.

-What we do and leave behind impacts and shapes our environment, it shapes the faces of our city and suburbs and the experience of our community.
+What we do and leave behind impacts and shapes our environment; it shapes the faces of our city and suburbs and the experience of our community.

 The importance of giving heritage places renewed life in the community and contributing to the character/quality and sensory pleasure and enjoyment of community life through good design should inspire a sense of awe and wonder in each of us.
-Today’s design should resonate and endure just as the places that we identify and conserve as heritage places do.
+Today’s design should resonate and endure, just as the places that we identify and conserve as heritage places do.